 How to Handle a Credit Card Processing Outage

 Being prepared to handle credit card processing outages before they happen is a must for every business owner.
-Whether you operate entirely in-person, entirely online or a mix of both, not being able to accept credit card payments even for a short time could lead to you missing out on sales and potentially losing customers as well.
+Whether you operate entirely in-person, entirely online, or a mix of both, not being able to accept credit card payments even for a short time could lead to you missing out on sales, unhappy customers, and reputational damage.

-Because the credit card processing system involves so many different parties, it’s almost inevitable that something will go awry from time to time.
-However, knowing how to troubleshoot the problem and having a plan B (and C and D…) in place will help you to minimise any potential damage.
+Because the credit card processing system involves so many different parties (internet provider, power supply, POS terminals, bank, card networks, gateway, etc.), it’s almost inevitable that something will go awry from time to time.
+However, knowing how to troubleshoot the problem and having a plan B (and C and D…) in place will help you minimise any potential damage.

 Step 1: Identify the Source of the Outage

-There are any number of things that can go wrong with your payment processing system, and knowing what the problem is necessary in order to fix it.
-As soon as you notice an error message like “system offline” or “system error”, an error symbol on your WiFi icon, have customers emailing or calling to say they can’t pay or—the most obvious—all of the lights in the building go out, begin the troubleshooting process:
+There are a number of things that can go wrong with your payment processing system.
+Knowing what the problem is is necessary in order to fix it.
+As soon as you notice an error message like “system offline” or “system error”, an error symbol on your WiFi icon, have customers e-mailing or calling to say they can’t pay or—the most obvious—all of the lights in the building go out, begin the troubleshooting process:

 • Is the internet down?
 If you see an error symbol on your internet or WiFi icon, ask others in the building if their WiFi is also out.
 If the internet connection problem is affecting more than your device, reboot the router.
-If that doesn’t work, call your internet service provider to find out what the problem is and whether it’s regional or only affects you (in which case they might need to send technicians out).
+If that doesn’t work, call your internet service provider to find out what the problem is and whether it’s regional or only affects you (in which case, they might need to send technicians).
+Also check whether a mobile network failover has occurred; your system may have switched to a 4G/5G backup hotspot.
+In Europe, most gateways have a status page that provides real-time information or notifications to confirm if there is an issue.

 • Is there a problem with your hardware or software?